mubarak/spark-cassandra-blueprints/README.md

 # Spark Cassandra Blueprints
 Templates for getting started or doing quick prototypes, building Scala applications with Spark and Cassandra.
+This is a little outdated, please see https://github.com/killrweather/killrweather.

 ## Environment Pre-Requisites
 If you already use Scala skip the SBT step.
 Similarly, if you already can spin up Cassandra locally, skip that step.